 Karen has been married for 40+ years and her and her husband have raised two children together.
 She helped care for her mother who suffered from Alzheimer’s for over 10 years.
 She also helped care for other elderly relatives helping them with errands.
 Karen’s biggest enjoyment in life and in work is working with and being with people.
 She also enjoys reading, traveling, walking and spending time with family.

-Pat is a native of New Jersey until her husband was relocated to the Syracuse area.
-When she started working her in the area, she developed all the cultural activities for city parks including working with the older adults in all of the city high rises and developed a senior theater program.
+Pat is a native of New Jersey and lived outside of Boston, MA where she taught school.
+After her husband was relocated to the Syracuse area, she returned to part time work in parks and recreation for the Syracuse City Parks and Rec Dept where she developed all the cultural activities for city parks including working with the older adults in all of the city high rises and developed a senior theater program.
 Her diversified background included more program and outreach for older adults in the towns of Clay and Manlius.

-She was also one of the prime organizers for Onondaga Senior Games and later worked on state and national senior games.
+Pat was one of the prime organizers of County senior games and later worked on State and National senior games.

 Eileen taught fifth grade in the Syracuse Diocese School system for 10 years.
 She graduated an an RN from St. Joseph’s School of Nursing and retired after 17 years as a nurse in dialysis services, working with a great number of elderly patients during this time.

 Eileen enjoys spending time with her family including her five grandchildren.
 Her hobbies include knitting, learning how to sew and many other crafts.